The spring boot maven plugin rewrites the jars that a build creates when executing the spring-boot:process-test-aot goal.

 Comment From: snicoll

 I assume you have some acquaintance with @stevenschlansker?
-If so, linking the two requests would be appreciated.
+If so, linking the two requests upfront would have been appreciated.

 This goal is dependent on the maven-wide 'skipTests' and 'maven.test.skip' properties.
 If either of these is set, the execution is skipped.